feast: Importance of the True Gospel

 Richard T. Ritenbaugh

-Using the analogy of the A-Team, Richard Ritenbaugh asserts that when everybody works together to reach a common goal, the chances of success skyrocket.
-When the vision or unity of purpose is removed, chaos or disintegration is the inevitable result (Proverbs 29:18).
+When everybody works together to reach a common goal, the chances of success skyrocket.
+When the vision or unity of purpose is removed, chaos or disintegration is the inevitable result.
 When the leadership of the Worldwide Church of God released its paper on the gospel in 1991, suggesting, "The gospel of the kingdom of God is not PRIMARILY about the kingdom of God," in effect contradicting Jesus Christ (Mark 1:14-15), this heresy triggered an inevitable apostasy, shattering the church into thousands of pieces.
-The way back to unity is to embrace the vision that once kept us focused on the same goal (Matthew 6:33; Hebrews 11:13), giving us active, kinetic, dynamic and explosive power.
+The way back to unity is to embrace the vision that once kept us focused on the same goal, giving us active, kinetic, dynamic and explosive power.

 Good afternoon to all of you.
 We hope you are getting out of this Feast the things that God wants you to, as well as fellowshipping with all the brethren.